What Is a Real Estate Agent, and Do I Need One?

 Show more

-Commercial real estate agents help clients buy, sell, or lease properties used for business purposes, such as office buildings, warehouses, retail centers, or industrial facilities.
-They analyze zoning laws, investment potential, tenant needs, and long-term financial considerations.
+Commercial agents help clients buy, sell, or lease properties used for business — office buildings, warehouses, retail centers, industrial sites.
+The work involves zoning analysis, investment underwriting, tenant requirements, and longer-cycle financial diligence.
+Commercial deals also move through different timelines and contracts than residential, and typically use letters of intent before binding agreements.

 Agents spend their days prospecting for clients, scheduling showings, researching market data, preparing comparative market analyses (CMAs), coordinating inspections, handling paperwork, and communicating with lenders, attorneys, and other agents.
 Their schedules vary widely depending on client needs and transaction timelines.